 Then hold it up and see what you created.
 Lift the glass up and look at the unpainted side.
 Repeat the process of vinegar and paint three times, dabbing with a paper towel in between.
 When finished, it should look similar to the first image at the top of this tutorial.
 Below is the finished DIY Vintage Mercury Glass Reindeer Silhouette under my Christmas tree.

 I hope you enjoyed creating with me in my sandbox today.
 Designing this project for you was so much fun.
 I will be back in two weeks with more mixed media mayhem.
 I also create Photoshop Elements tutorials over on The Graphics Fairy Premium Membership site.
-You can find even more of my art, DIYs, and whimsical shenanigans on Cre8tive Compass Magazine, Cre8tiva (just launched), and loads of my digital art on Instagram.
+You can find even more of my art, DIYs, and whimsical shenanigans on Cre8tive Compass Magazine.